Case-Level Features

 Permissions and Access Control:

-User permissions and Case-Level Feature flags are interrelated and impact the visibility and functionality available to users within Lighthouse Analytics.
-The following diagram illustrates the relationship between user permissions and case-level features specific to AI-Studio.
+User permissions and Case-Level Feature Flags are interrelated, impacting the visibility and functionality available to users within Lighthouse Analytics.
+The following sections detail how permissions and feature flags interact.

-• Permissions granted to users dictate their ability to perform actions within the application, such as running sets and managing AI Studio skills.
+Permissions granted to users dictate their ability to perform actions within the application, such as running TAR sets and managing AI functionalities.

 Example Scenarios:

-• Users with AI Studio tab manage permission may not see the tab if the workspace-level feature flag is disabled.
+• Users with "Manage AL Projects" permissions may not see the Active Learning tab if the workspace-level feature flag is disabled.